 My mother bore me in the southern wild,

-But I am black as if bereav’d of light.
+But I am black, as if bereaved of light.

 And flowers and trees and beasts and men receive

-For when our souls have learn’d the heat to bear
+p.
+8'For, when our souls have learned the heat to bear,

-Saying: come out from the grove my love & care,
+Saying, "Come out from the grove, my love and care,

 And then I'll stand and stroke his silver hair,